 Gaudi House: Casa Milà – La Pedrera

-Seeing the works of Gaudí is one of the essential things to do in Barcelona.
+Seeing the works of Gaudí is one of the top things to do in Barcelona with kids.
 The architect put his stamp on building after building, parks, cathedrals, you name it.
-La Pedrera is one of his more famous creations and as such, a very busy tourist attraction.
+Casa Milà-La Pedrera is one of his more famous creations and as such, a very busy tourist attraction.
 To avoid the queues, purchase your tickets ahead of time.

 Our kids loved exploring the unique hallways, touching the mosaic tiles, and wondering aloud about the crazy shaped chimneys on the roof (“Are they Storm Troopers?”).
 Just keep an eye on kids on the rooftop.
 It wasn’t the safest place for them to be wandering around unattended.